Pave Maijanen: Career

 In the 1990s, Maijanen's career went into a downfall.
 His records didn't sell like they used to and a great misfortune was the last place at the Eurovision Song Contest 1992 with the song "Yamma Yamma".
 When his own solo career was quiet, Maijanen acted as the keyboard player on Dingo's comeback gigs from 1993 to 1994 and played all keyboard parts on Dingo's album Via Finlandia.
 At the end of the 1990s, Pave came back to the limelights, when the group "Mestarit Areenalla", consisting of him, Kirka, Hector and Pepe Willberg sold out at Finnish ice hockey halls and he also organised his own concert at the Helsinki Olympic Stadium, becoming the first ever Finnish artist to do so.

-Pave Maijanen has been an employed musician and produced for his whole career, so he has always worked in music.
+Pave Maijanen has been an employed musician and producer for his whole career, so he always worked in music.

 Pave Maijanen has also produced music for the television.
 For example, the Finnish version of the theme song of the cartoon DuckTales is sung by him.

 In September 2020 Maijanen revealed he had been diagnosed with amyotrophic lateral sclerosis (ALS) in autumn 2018 and that the disease had progressed to the point that he had to give up playing and singing.
 He died from his illness in January 2021, aged 70.